-Guide to UFC Betting
+UFC Betting Odds

 Another popular form of gambling on the sport of mixed martial arts is to wager on what round the fight will end.
 This is very similar to an over and under bet in the NFL or MLB.
 You are basically making a decision of whether you feel the fight will end before or after a particular round.
 In most situations, the round total marker will be in either the 1 ½ round maker or the 2 ½ round marker.
-There are times when a fight will be scheduled for 5 rounds, during title fights and main events, and they sometimes set the total at 3 ½ or 4 ½ rounds.
+There are times when a fight will be scheduled for five rounds, during title fights and main events, and they sometimes set the total at 3 ½ or 4 ½ rounds.

-These type of bets are also based off of odds but are usually much lower than betting on the side.
+These types of bets are also based off of odds but are usually much lower than betting on the side.
 Many times in a fight, you will find the over and the under are nearly the same as far as the odds are concerned.

 As with any sport, most of your major online sportsbooks will offer proposition bets in MMA fights.
-Proposition bets can range from how a flight will end, how a specific fighter will end the fight, whether a fight will go the distance, whether the fight will end in a draw and many other options that are usually clearly defined for each fight on the online sports books.
+Proposition bets can range from how a flight will end, how a specific fighter will end the fight, whether a fight will go the distance, whether the fight will end in a draw, and many other options that are usually clearly defined for each fight on the online sportsbooks.

 As with the money line wagers and the total wagers, the proposition bets also are based around odds.
 A majority of the time, the odds will be strong in your favor to sort of entice you to bet on the propositions because you need to be perfect with your wager to win the bet.